Seeed-Studio/wiki-documents/docs/Wio-Terminal-TinyML-TFLM-1.md

-# Overview
+# Wio Terminal Tensorflow Lite Micro Getting started

-This repo introduces how to install the official [Arduino Tensorflow Lite library](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/lite/micro/examples/hello_world) into your Wio Terminal, allowing you to test out some Machine Learning models using Wio Terminal.
+This article introduces how to install the official [Arduino Tensorflow Lite library](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/lite/micro/examples/hello_world) into your Wio Terminal, allowing you to test out some Machine Learning models using Wio Terminal.

 <div align=center><img src="https://files.seeedstudio.com/wiki/Wio-Terminal/img/20200221174623.jpg"/></div>

 For more information, please visit [TensorFlow Lite For Microcontrollers](https://www.tensorflow.org/lite/microcontrollers).

+Make sure to use 1.8.1dev version of Seeed SAMD boards definitions, see how to check and update board definitions in Get started with Wio Terminal.

 ## Install the Arduino TensorFlow Lite Library